Tooro Kingdom: History

 The Tooro Kingdom evolved out of a breakaway segment of Bunyoro sometime before the nineteenth century.
 It was founded in 1830 when Omukama Kaboyo Olimi I, the eldest son of Omukama of Bunyoro Nyamutukura Kyebambe III of Bunyoro, seceded and established his own independent kingdom.
 Absorbed into Bunyoro-Kitara in 1876, it reasserted its independence in 1891.

-As with Buganda, Bunyoro, Ankole, and Busoga, Tooro's monarchy was abolished in 1967 by the Government of Uganda, but was reinstated in 1993.
+In 1967, with the ratification of the Third constitution of Uganda, Tooro's monarchy was abolished, alongside the monarchies of Bunyoro, Buganda, Ankole, and Busoga, but was reinstated in 1993.